purehyperbole/dht/README.md

 A Kademlia DHT implementation for Go with a focus on performance and ease of use.
 It is not seek to conform to any existing standards or implementations.

- - Implements a 160 bit keyspace
+ - implements a 160 bit keyspace
- - Replication factor (K) of 20
+ - replication factor (K) of 20
- - Wire protocol using flatbuffers
+ - wire protocol using flatbuffers
  - SO_REUSEPORT to concurrently handle requests on the same port
- - Asynchronous API
+ - asynchronous api

 ## Usage